ImgBotApp/InternetNL/test/connipv6/passed/description_en.md

-Congratulations; your internet provider has given you a moderen IPv6 address in addition to your IPv4 address.
-That allows you to reach all internet destinations, including those that have only IPv6 addresses.
+Congratulations!
+Your internet provider has provided you with a modern internet address (IPv6).
+Therefore you can reach other computers with modern adresses.